Norton Children’s Hospital Pharmacy Residency Program

 Current practice: Pediatric Pharmacy Coordinator

 Norton Children’s Hospital Pharmacy offers one of only a few specialized pediatric critical care pharmacy residencies available in the country.
 The one-year experience offers extensive exposure to all aspects of pediatric critical care.
-The resident will be responsible for providing direct patient care through daily participation in multidisciplinary rounds, will carry a code pager and participate in trauma resuscitations.
+The resident will be responsible for providing direct patient care through daily participation in multidisciplinary rounds, will carry a code pager and will participate in trauma resuscitations.

 Rotations